Azuki Trading 12.1% Lower Over Last Week (AZUKI)

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.

 Azuki’s total supply is 25,840,032 coins.
-The official website for Azuki is dokidoki.finance.
 Azuki’s official Twitter account is @dokidokifinance and its Facebook page is accessible here.
+Azuki’s official website is dokidoki.finance.

 Buying and Selling Azuki

-It is usually not currently possible to buy alternative cryptocurrencies such as Azuki directly using U.S. dollars.
-Investors seeking to trade Azuki should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Azuki using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Azuki directly using U.S. dollars.
+Investors seeking to trade Azuki should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Azuki using one of the aforementioned exchanges.

 Receive News & Updates for Azuki Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Azuki and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.